Wednesday, Feb 22nd

 The participants in Welcome to Palestine 2012 ask to be allowed to pass through Tel Aviv airport without hindrance and to proceed to the West Bank to take part in a project there for children to benefit from the right to education."

-to view our suggested program, please click here.
+to view FAQ about the program, please click here.

 for more information, you can go to www.BienvenuePalestine.com, or contact the following emails directly.